mesn1985/WebApplicationSecurityBasicsLab/crAPI/4_Endpoint_Analysis_with_postman.md

 Postman can automatically generate requests by intercepting browser traffic using the **Interceptor extension**.

 🧪 **Do this:**
-1. Install [Postman Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/) to a browser of your choice(I use chrome).
+1. Install [Postman Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/) to a browser of your choice(E.g. chrome).
 2. Create a new collection named **crAPI-Automated**.
 3. Open the crAPI app in the browser.
 4. Activate Interceptor to begin capturing.